watzon/opengraph.cr/README.md

 # opengraph.cr

-Crystal implementation of the [Open Graph](http://ogp.me) protocol, allowing you to parse Open Graph meta tags and extract valuable information.
+Crystal wrapper for the [Open Graph](http://ogp.me) protocol, allowing you to parse Open Graph meta tags and extract valuable information.

 ## Installation